You are here

 The summer in Latvia starts in June and continues until September.
 The average air temperature in the summer is around +19 degrees, but on some days it may rise to +30 degrees.
 The latter half of the summer may bring sudden thunderstorms.

 The summer is also a great time for cycling tourism.
 In planning your route, you are also recommended to visit the quieter yet architecturally, culturally, and historically remarkable cities and towns:

 The summer in Latvia is also a period of festivals and various other events.
 There is a city or town festival almost every weekend in one or another part of Latvia.

 Autumn in Latvia lasts from September to December.
 The average air temperature decreases from +10 degrees in September to 0 degrees in November.

-Sometime at the beginning of the autumn, there is an Indian summer when temperatures rise to up to +20 degrees, whereas the first snow may fall already in October or November.
+Sometimes at the beginning of the autumn, there is an Indian summer when temperatures rise to up to +20 degrees, whereas the first snow may fall already in October or November.

 Gauja National Park offers particularly striking views of the colourful treetops in the autumn.

-The autumn is also hunting season, when a great variety of game can be hunted in throughout the country.
+The autumn is also hunting season when a great variety of game can be hunted in throughout the country.

 During a walk in a forest, one can enjoy the silence of the forest while picking berries and mushrooms, to later prepare them and serve them for a tasty meal.

 In the capital city of Riga, the Latvian National Opera and Ballet opens its new season in the autumn.
 There are a lot of cosy cafes where one can find refuge from the cold, and quality restaurants to enjoy a hearty meal.